Earls Court Masterplan

 Year: 2021- ongoing

-Earls Court is a 40-acre site in central London, previously the Earls Court Exhibition Centre and straddles the London Borough of Hammersmith and Fulham and Royal Borough of Kensington and Chelsea.
-The development is being led by Earls Court Development Company (ECDC).
+Earls Court is a 40-acre site in central London, previously the Earls Court Exhibition Centres and straddles the London Borough of Hammersmith and Fulham and Royal Borough of Kensington and Chelsea.
+The development is being led by The Earls Court Development Company (ECDC).

 ECDC are committed to creating an inclusive development and commissioned ZCD Architects to help them put together a diverse panel of 15 local people - young people, disabled people, carers and older people who have a range of lived experiences, requirements, and support needs.
 ‘The Public Realm Inclusivity Panel’ (PRIP) meets monthly and through a series of creative co-design workshops, explores and interrogates the emerging masterplan, giving help and advice to the design team as they develop their proposals.